 My family and I love to go to a corn maze every fall, and since moving to the Midwest we’ve been pleasantly surprised at just how much you can do at a corn maze!
 Whether you love the maze itself, or relish in the caramel (or candied) apples, the giant slides, or the fun activities, Lake County has some of the best corn mazes around.
 Pick one from our list and schedule some corn maze fun today.

 Corn Mazes In Lake County

 Kroll’s Fall Harvest Farm offers a corn maze, hayrides, farm animals, pumpkins for purchase, and a harvest gift shop to browse.
 Be sure to bring CASH, but there is an ATM on site.
 Entrance to the farm is free, but admission is charged for both the corn maze and hayrides.
 The hayrides are narrated with information about local farming and the crops you will see on the ride.

 If you have small kids or big kids, you’ll be able to keep them both happy with All Season’s corn maze, which has a 20-minute maze for the littles and a 45-minute maze for the bigger kids.
-Be sure to check out the apple orchard when you go, but check the apple availability calendar before you plan your trip if you are thinking about picking apples.
 The busiest days are on the weekend, but the farm is open weekdays rain or shine from 10:00 a.m. to 5:00 p.m. in September and October.
-Grab your phone and text a friend you’ve been meaning to get together with to meet you there on a weekday so you can catch up without losing your little ones.
-Bonus — your Boy Scout or Girl Scout can earn a patch after going through the maze!
+Text a friend you’ve been meaning to get together with to meet you at All Seasons Orchard on a weekday so you can catch up without losing your little ones.

 With just five acres of corn, this maze takes about 30 minutes to complete, but make sure you check out the pumpkin patch and kids’ activities.